Best of Kyrgyzstan Tour

 • Accommodation based on two people sharing a double / twin room

-• Full board (breakfast, lunch, dinners)
+• Full board (breakfast, lunch, dinner)

 Price does not include